Judsonia Bridge

 The Judsonia Bridge is a historic bridge, carrying Van Buren Street (County Road 66) across the Little Red River on the south side of Judsonia, Arkansas.
 It is a three-span metal truss swing bridge, with a total structure length of 397 ft.
-Its center span is 266 ft long, and is mounted on a pivot on a central pier.
-It and the two approach trusses are all Warren trusses.
 Built in 1924, it is one of three known swing bridges in the state, and the only one with a cantilevered swinging truss.
-It was closed to traffic in 2007, and reopened in 2013 after restoration.

 The bridge was listed on the National Register of Historic Places in 1990.